vzaccaria/chained/Readme.md

 * [WebDSL](http://webdsl.org/home)

-**Internal DSLs** are built by using the syntactic and semantic features of another language; they are used in the context of a broader application for which they address a narrow but important problem.
+**Internal DSLs** are built using the syntactic and semantic features of another language; they are used in the context of a broader application for which they address a narrow but important problem.

 My quest was to find a way to implement a DSL in Javascript.
 Let's see what features are needed by a general purpose language like Javascript to support the definition of internal DSLs: